Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: III. Results

 \subsection{Magnetization}

-Magnetization experiments as a function of temperature and field convey valuable information concerning the nature of exchange interaction between magnetic moments in the spin-lattice, spin correlations, anisotropy, and disorder that are essential to shed insights into the ground state properties of frustrated magnets.
+Magnetization experiments as a function of temperature and field convey valuable information concerning the nature of exchange interaction between magnetic moments in the spin-lattice, spin correlations, anisotropy, and disorder that are essential to shed insights into the ground state properties of quantum magnets.
 The left $y$-axis of Fig. \ref{sctomag}a represents the magnetic susceptibility taken in an applied magnetic field of 0.1 T in the temperature range 2 K $\leq T\leq$ 400 K. There is no anomaly in the magnetic susceptibility data down to 2 K, suggesting the absence of a magnetic phase transition.
-The inverse susceptibility data (see right $y$-axis of Fig. \ref{sctomag}a) can be well reproduced by the Curie-Weiss formula, $\chi(T)= \chi_0 +\frac{C}{T-\theta_\mathrm{CW}}$ in the temperature range 250 K $\leq T\leq$ 400 K. The value of the temperature independent susceptibility $\chi_0$ is $-6.2\times$10$^{-5}$ cm$^3$/mol, which is originated due to diamagnetic susceptibility as well as van-Vleck paramagnetic susceptibility.
+The inverse susceptibility data (see right $y$-axis of Fig. \ref{sctomag}a) can be well reproduced by the Curie-Weiss formula, $\chi(T)= \chi_0 +\frac{C}{T-\theta_\mathrm{CW}}$ in the temperature range 250 K $\leq T\leq$ 400 K. The value of the temperature independent susceptibility $\chi_0$ is $-6.2\times$10$^{-5}$ cm$^3$/mol, which is originated due to core diamagnetic susceptibility as well as van-Vleck paramagnetic susceptibility.
 However, the negative sign indicates that diamagnetic susceptibility dominates the latter.
-A negative Curie-Weiss temperature of $\theta_\mathrm{CW}\approx - 27$ K was extracted from the high-temperature Curie-Weiss fit, which indicates that the dominant interaction between the Cu$^{2+}$ spins is antiferromagnetic.
-The Curie-Weiss fit yields an effective moment of $\mu_{\mathrm{eff}}$ = 1.74 $\mu_\mathrm{B}$, which is close to the free ion moment of $S=1/2$ Cu$^{2+}$ ion ($g\sqrt{S(S+1)}\mu_\mathrm{B}$, $g=$ Land\'e $g$ factor).
+A negative Curie-Weiss temperature of $\theta_\mathrm{CW}\approx - 27\pm1$ K was extracted from the high-temperature Curie-Weiss fit, which indicates that the dominant interaction between the Cu$^{2+}$ spins is antiferromagnetic.
+The Curie-Weiss fit yields an effective moment of $\mu_{\mathrm{eff}} = 1.74\pm0.03$ $\mu_\mathrm{B}$, which is close to the free ion moment of $S=1/2$ Cu$^{2+}$ ion ($g\sqrt{S(S+1)}\mu_\mathrm{B}$, $g=$ Land\'e $g$ factor).
 The zero-field-cooled (ZFC) and field-cooled (FC) data taken in an applied magnetic field of 0.001 T (see inset of Fig. \ref{sctomag}b) do not show any bifurcation, suggesting the absence of any spin freezing.
+In spite of huge anti-site disorder between Cu$^{2+}$ and Ta$^{5+}$, the Cu$^{2+}$ site occupation seems correlated, keeping the magnetic connectivity intact with a moderate antiferromagnetic exchange interaction reflected as a Curie-Weiss temperature of $-27\pm1$ K.